 Are you planning a trip overseas?
 Foreign adventures can be an incredible experience, but it’s important to know how to stay healthy while travelling.
+Especially if you’re travelling with a chronic illness.
+Any upset stomach or even just travel fatigue can ruin your day, or even put an end to a trip.

 There are many things that could go wrong when travelling abroad, so it’s important to take the necessary precautions before leaving.
 If you have any questions about staying healthy while travelling abroad, this article is for you!
 We will cover everything from food and water safety to vaccinations and more.